Geum rivale

 Geum rivale, the water avens, is a flowering plant in the genus Geum within the family Rosaceae.
-Other names for the plant are nodding avens, drooping avens, cure-all, water flower and Indian chocolate.
-It is native to the temperate regions of Europe, Central Asia and parts of North America, where it is known as purple avens.
+Other names of the plant are nodding avens, drooping avens, cure-all, water flower and Indian chocolate.
+It is native to the temperate regions of Europe, Central Asia and parts of North America, where it is known as the purple avens.
 It grows in bogs and damp meadows, and produces nodding red flowers from May to September.